Estelle Winwood: Film and television

-Personal life
+Personal life and death

-Winwood married four times (Merv Griffin interview 1979): to character actor Arthur Chesney in 1907, New Zealand rancher and marine solicitor Francis Barlow Bradley in 1928, third marriage - dates needed, American actor Robert Henderson in 1944, a man many years her junior, from whom Winwood lived apart in her later life, though he would visit her several times a year.
+Winwood married four times (Merv Griffin interview 1979): to character actor Arthur Chesney in 1907, New Zealand rancher and marine solicitor Francis Barlow Bradley in 1928 (He died in 1929), third marriage - dates needed, American actor Robert Henderson in 1944, a man many years her junior, from whom Winwood lived apart in her later life, though he would visit her several times a year.
 Winwood did not have children.

 Winwood was good friends with Tallulah Bankhead, who died in 1968.
 Bankhead, actresses Eva Le Gallienne and Blyth Daly, and Winwood were dubbed "The Four Riders of the Algonquin" in the early silent film days, because of their appearances together at the Algonquin Round Table.

 Winwood appeared as a character in Answered Prayers, Truman Capote's final, unfinished, thinly veiled roman à clef.
 In the novel, which uses her real name, she attends a drunken dinner party with Bankhead, Dorothy Parker, Montgomery Clift, and the novel's narrator, P. B. Jones.

 In a 1979 interview, at age 95, Winwood remarked that she smoked three packs of cigarettes a day.
 On her 100th birthday, Winwood was asked how it felt to have lived so long; she replied "How rude of you to remind me!"
 Bette Davis, a co-star from Dead Ringer, was photographed at Winwood's side on the occasion in Hollywood, California.

 Winwood died in her sleep in Woodland Hills, California, in 1984 at age 101.
 She was interred in the Westwood Village Memorial Park Cemetery.